 Simon Watt is a partner, board member and chair in the Wellington office of the national law firm Bell Gully, and leads Bell Gully' s public law and climate change practices.

-Simon Watt is a partner, board member and chair in the Wellington office of the national law firm Bell Gully, and leads Bell Gully' s public law and climate change practices.
-He has been involved in the development of Bell Gully' s Asia strategy and is relationship partner for the Asia New Zealand Foundation and Asia Forum.
-Watt has advised parliamentary, provincial government and commercial clients in Asia.
-As a recruitment partner, he has actively promoted Asian language skills and work experience.
+Simon Watt is a partner, board member, Deputy Chair, and Chair of the Wellington office of the national law firm Bell Gully.
+He leads Bell Gully' s public law and climate change practices, and advises on trade law issues.
+He has been involved in the development of Bell Gully' s Asia strategy and is relationship partner for the Asia New Zealand Foundation and Asia Forum, as well as for MFAT in advising on preparations for APEC 2021.
+Simon has advised parliamentary, provincial government and commercial clients in Asia, and New Zealand businesses exporting to Asia.
+As a recruitment partner, chair of Bell Gully’s Staff Committee and a member of the firm’s Diversity and Inclusion Committee, Simon has promoted Asian language skills and work experience, and ethnic and other diversity initiatives in the firm.

 Danny Chan is an experienced New Zealand director, with extensive accounting, finance and investment management and education experience.